Orange-OpenSource/a11y-guidelines/src/en/articles/autocomplete-attribute.md

 2. use a standard `autocomplete` token if applicable;
 3. do not invent a value.

-These three rules cover the majority of use cases.
+These three rules cover most common use cases.

 ## Conclusion

-The `autocomplete` attribute illustrates a simple idea: minimal semantic information can have a significant impact on user experience and accessibility.
+The `autocomplete` attribute illustrates a simple idea: a small amount of semantic information can have a significant impact on user experience and accessibility.

 When used correctly, it helps to: